Mastercard/send-util-crossborder-oauth2/README.md

 ## OAUTH2.0 Implementation for Token Generation

-This is a OAUTH2.0 Client Utility application that is used to generate the request tokens.
+This is a OAUTH2.0 Client Utility application to generate the request token.
 Please see here for more details : [Mastercard Developers](https://developer.mastercard.com/cross-border-services/documentation/getting-started-oauth2/).
-This utility application illustrates generating the request tokens require to connect with the cross-border APIs.
+This application illustrates the generation of request token required to connect with the cross-border APIs with oauth2 authentication method.

 ### Setup

 - Create an account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up).
 - Create a new project and add `Mastercard Cross-Border Services` API to your project.
-The project will generate the project keys required to use the APIs in each of the environments.
+This project will generate the project keys required to be used with APIs in each of the environment.
-- Configure project and download signing key.
-It will download the zip file.
+- Download signing key, it will be inside the zip file.
+Also copy consumerKey, keyAlias and KeyStorePassword.
+This you will need to generate request token.
-- To generate the request token we need oauthKeyFile, keyAlias, oauthKeyPassword, consumerKey which we can get from .p12 file.
+- Select .p12 file from zip and copy it to `src\main\resources` in the project folder.

 ### Build and Run